 Claim forms can be completed at the end of treatment if it is a short term/one off problem, or regularly throughout treatment for chronic, and ongoing problems.
 You should provide a claim form AT LEAST every 6 months for long term illnesses, ideally we would ask for a new claim form to be submitted every 30-90 days.

 We generally expect our clients to settle their account with us first and then claim back from their insurance company.
-Once we are in possession of a completed claim form we aim to have this sent to the insurance company within 7 working days.
+Once we are in possession of a completed claim form we aim to have this sent to the insurance company within 2-3 weeks.
 In some circumstances we may be able to claim directly from your insurer however, please see further details below.

 Indirect claim - As the pet's owner you are usually expected to pay the balance of your account at the time of treatment.
 Once the balance has been paid, a completed claim form should be provided to the surgery for the veterinary staff to complete which is then sent to the insurance company to be processed.
 The insurance company will pay any settlement straight back to you as the pet's owner.